Section Navigation

 How it builds on learning

-Autumn Term: Contact ‘The Frantic Method'
+Contact ‘The Frantic Method'

 The unit aims to develop physical and technical skills, with a key focus on contemporary dance technique, creating and devising choreography by using approaches from contemporary dance forms and physical theatre.
 Pupils will learn how to explore weight, space, connection, using receptive skills.
 The schemes of work will explore contact in dance.
 Pupils will learn how to progress to the next level of advanced dance technique.
 Through dance appreciation students will look at contact and contemporary dance.
 Looking at professional works by Frantic Assembly, pupils will learn ‘The frantic method’ and techniques; building blocks, round- by- through, push hands; we will explore these methods through contact and dance to drive forward the narrative.
 Pupils will gain an understanding of performing and demonstrate choreographic intentions and artistry through movement.
 The choreography will be individual and collective piece with an exciting a mix of lifts, duet work, athletic pace, and sensitivity and set phrase that will be taught and utilised within the choreography through devising and creative process.

-Pupils will have secured their knowledge of the Key Elements of Dance from Year 7 exploring over and under techniques, reaction and action, and the four key elements in dance.
+Pupils will have secured their knowledge of the Key Elements of Dance from Year 7 exploring over and under techniques, reaction, and action, and the four key elements in dance.
 Now it is time to take them to the next level and build their skills to progress further through dance, play and improvisation.
 This scheme of work will prepare learners for more challenging creative tasks and advanced contemporary dance techniques for Key Stage 4.
 They will have progressed their own practical skills and recognition of how to improve key skills needed for Dance in preparation for learning more challenging choreography and applying their knowledge through the devising and creative process.
 Pupils will have developed an appreciation for peer work and professional dance, understanding the artistic and choreographic intentions of Dance.
 Students will know what a stimulus is and how stimuli are used as a catalyst to inspire and create choreography for performance.
-Students will lead contemporary dance warm ups exploring technique that will strengthen their ability to progress and develop contact and devising skills further through creative tasks using practitioners’ methods to understand and create their own contact duets and ensemble piece for performance.
+Students will lead contemporary dance warm- up exploring technique that will strengthen their ability to progress and develop contact and devising skills further through creative tasks using practitioners’ methods to understand and create their own contact duets and ensemble piece for performance.
 Pupils will gain a deeper knowledge through exploring improvisation and contact techniques at a higher and more challenging level.
 The ‘Frantic methods’ will improve their skills by breaking boundaries, taking risks, exploring new movement through contact improvisation.
 Students will then build on this by applying their knowledge of choreographic skills and devices to their work.
 Pupils will have sound understanding of use of narrative and how to push this forward using performance skills and physical technique of contact work.

 This unit builds on students’ knowledge by exploring contemporary dance techniques and forms whilst learning and exploring a physical theatre aspect which runs cross curricular with drama topics.
 Students will perform as an ensemble choreography together.
 This unit will challenge students by taking them out of their comfort zone through improvisation, physical and choreography skills and with a key focus on workshop and creative process and strong performance skills.

-Spring Term: Street Dance
+Street Dance

 Pupils have already been introduced to signature hip- hop movements in Year 8 and the key elements of dance.
 Students build on how to express the dance style from the inspiration of appreciation of professional works.
-Learners can advance their skills through dance appreciation by exploring style and repertoire and using improvisation as a tool to express and respond to an idea or theme.
+Learners can advance their skills through dance appreciation by exploring style and repertoire and using improvisation as a tool to express and respond to a theme and musical stimulus.
 This will build and develop their choreography and devising skills.
 Students have prior knowledge and understanding of how to apply the key elements in dance.
 This scheme of work will help to expand their choreography skills which will enhance the devising process.
-Students will build on their dance appreciation skills taking them to the next level through the Appreciation of Dance analysis, by watching ‘Into the Hoods’ by ZooNation choreographed by Kate Prince.
-This will give them the idea to develop their characters: through creative tasks and improvisation students will explore the movement style they would like for their characters; they will understand how to recall the movement and develop from memory using ideas from the repertoire of the professional works.
-Learners will use the prior knowledge to begin devising their choreography by starting with the theme and focus upon characters, theme, and story line.
+Students will build on their dance appreciation skills taking them to the next level through the Appreciation of Dance analysis, by looking at different professional works in this dance style.
+This will inspire their ideas and help develop their skills through creative tasks.
+They will understand how to recall the movement and develop from memory using ideas from the dance phrase taught to them.
+Learners will use the prior knowledge to begin devising their choreography.
 As a group we will look and analyse the works again exploring choreographic skills which students will use to build their knowledge and develop their choreography and progress further by understand the style and stylistic features of Hip Hop to develop choreographic skills: unison, canon, formation, repetition, level, direction, mirror, dynamics, question and answer, accumulation and retrograde.
 Students will then focus on interpretive skills such as timing, focus, fluency, musicality, dynamics, projection, energy, expression, quality, and emphasis.
 Throughout the unit and building from prior learning, developing technical and physical skills throughout the process, these skills are fundamental when performing.
-Musicality is a key part of street dance history, culture and context, and an influence that demonstrates the key features and styles of the characters.
+Musicality is a key part of street dance history, culture and context, and an influence that demonstrates the key features and styles.
 Students will perform their pieces at the end of the unit.

-Summer Term: Advanced Contemporary dance skills and technique: ‘This is how we feel’
+Advanced Contemporary dance skills and technique:

 This unit is aimed to bridge the gap and prepare students on their journey to take to the next level in Key stage 4.
 The unit aims to develop physical and technical skills.
 With a key focus on contemporary dance technique, students will devise choreography by using approaches from contemporary dance forms and physical theatre.

 Students will already have sound understanding of how to respond to a stimulus.
 They will have the freedom to build on their knowledge and explore creativity, push boundaries, and use their expressive skills.
 This unit is the most in-depth scheme of work where students can utilise and apply their knowledge and understanding of dance physically and mentally from prior learning.
-They will analyse and reflect on the two choreographies in depth; they will be able to recognise how the dancers physically respond to the stimulus.
+They will analyse and reflect on the professional works; they will be able to recognise how the dancers physically respond to the stimulus.
 Students will demonstrate the skills they have learnt throughout their dance units.
 Through prior learning the narrative and choreographic intention of the dance should clear.
 This will be their most advanced choreography and performance.

 Assessment